ESSA School Accountability

 Fallsburg CSD and JSHS have been identified for comprehensive support and improvement (CSI) based on the “all student” subgroup’s performance in:

 The data included in these areas are mostly drawn from results in the NYS 3-8 assessments and graduation rates in 2016-17 and 2017-18.
+The school status has not changed due to Covid-19 and the lack of state assessments in 2020-21 and in 2021-2022.
 For a more detailed picture of every accountability level and student group, one may review the spreadsheet, “Fallsburg CSD ESSA School Accountability Determinations--2018–19.”
 Any cell highlighted in red indicates a subgroup or area that prompted CSI or TSI identification.
 One can jump to the “CSI Areas” and “TSI Areas” tabs for a summary of areas identified.

-The district and JSHS will need to conduct needs analyses and develop new strategic plans for improvement--similar to the school comprehensive education plan (SCEP) and district comprehensive improvement plan (DCIP).
-The JSHS will also receive an integrated intervention team (IIT) review by NYSED on February 20-22.
+The district and JSHS will conduct needs analyses and develop new strategic plans for improvement--similar to the school comprehensive education plan (SCEP) and district comprehensive improvement plan (DCIP).

 While these areas were identified for improvement, it should be noted that Benjamin Cosor Elementary School was found to be in “good standing.”
 Two student subgroups that had been identified for improvement previously by NYSED--English language learners and students with disabilities--were not identified as “level 1” in any accountability area under these new guidelines.